A guide to adaptive cruise control - how it works and why you should be using it

 If you’re the type of driver who loves having the latest bit of tech in your car then an ACC system is a must-have.
 Similarly, if you spend a lot of time travelling on busy motorways, ACC can provide welcome assistance when navigating traffic.

-Bear in mind though models that come with ACC are more expensive, which can mean an extra grand or two on the price of a new car – so it’s worth thinking about how often you would actually use the system if you had it.
+Bear in mind, though, that in some models ACC is either optional or only available in higher trim levels, which can mean an extra grand or two on the price of a new car – so it’s worth thinking about how often you would actually use the system if you had it.